maxweis/specy/README.md

         wmctrl

 PRACTICAL NOTE:  You should run this program when your shell starts.
-This can be done by adding "specy" to your .bashrc or .zshrc.
+This can be done by adding "specy" to your .bashrc, .zshrc, or other terminal configuration file.

 Drive details are not included due to varying partitioning schemes.